FarhangAmaji/versatileAnn/README.md

 **versatileAnn** aims to provide an `easy-to-use` tool for testing `various machine learning models` with different `hyperparameters`.

+this section aims for `forecasting` machine learning application

+- features:

+  - comprehensive gird search on machine learning classic models.

+  - apply `cross fold validation`

+  - calculate both 'train' and 'test' scores for multiple metrics separately(most packages don't provide such)

+  - parallelized for faster computations

+  - memory efficient but can be improved a bit

+- additional infos:
+  - this section is adapted from https://github.com/FarhangAmaji/binary-classification-Telco-Churn
+  -

 ---

 # Important Message